Twisted pair: Explanation

 Common-mode rejection starts to fail on untwisted wires when the noise source is close to the signal wires; the closer wire will couple with the noise more strongly and the receiver will be unable to eliminate it.
 This problem is especially apparent in telecommunication cables where pairs in the same cable lie next to each other for many miles.
-Twisting the pairs counters this effect as on each half twist the wire nearest to the noise-source is exchanged.
-Provided the interfering source remains uniform, or nearly so, over the distance of a single twist, the induced noise will remain common-mode.
+Twisting the pairs counters this effect as on each half twist the wire nearest to the noise source is exchanged.
+Provided the interfering source remains uniform, or nearly so, over the distance of a single twist, the induced noise will remain common mode.

-The twist rate (also called pitch of the twist, usually defined in twists per metre) makes up part of the specification for a given type of cable.
+The twist rate (also called pitch of the twist, usually defined in twists per meter) makes up part of the specification for a given type of cable.
 When nearby pairs have equal twist rates, the same conductors of the different pairs may repeatedly lie next to each other, partially undoing the benefits of twisting.
-For this reason it is commonly specified that, at least for cables containing small numbers of pairs, the twist rates must differ.
+For this reason, it is commonly specified that, at least for cables containing small numbers of pairs, the twist rates must differ.

 In contrast to shielded or foiled twisted pair (typically S/FTP or F/UTP cable shielding), UTP cable is not surrounded by any shielding.
 UTP is the primary wire type for telephone usage and is very common for computer networking.

 History

 The earliest telephones used telegraph lines which were single-wire earth return circuits.
 In the 1880s electric trams were installed in many cities, which induced noise into these circuits.
 In some countries, the tram companies were held responsible for disruption to existing telegraph lines and had to pay for remedial work.
 For new installations, however, it was necessary to protect against existing trams from the outset.
 Interference on telephone lines is even more disruptive than it is on telegraph lines.
 Telephone companies converted to balanced circuits, which had the incidental benefit of reducing attenuation, hence increasing range.

 As electrical power distribution became more commonplace, this measure proved inadequate.
 Two wires, strung on either side of cross bars on utility poles, shared the route with electrical power lines.
 Within a few years, the growing use of electricity again brought an increase of interference, so engineers devised a method called wire transposition, to cancel out the interference.

 In wire transposition, the wires exchange position once every several poles.
 In this way, the two wires would receive similar EMI from power lines.
-This represented an early implementation of twisting, with a twist rate of about four twists per kilometre, or six per mile.
+This represented an early implementation of twisting, with a twist rate of about four twists per kilometer, or six per mile.
 Such open-wire balanced lines with periodic transpositions still survive today in some rural areas.

 Twisted-pair cabling was invented by Alexander Graham Bell in 1881.
 By 1900, the entire American telephone network was either twisted pair or open wire with transposition to guard against interference.
-Today, most of the millions of kilometres of twisted pairs in the world are outdoor landlines, owned and maintained by telephone companies, used for voice service.
+Today, most of the twisted pairs in the world are outdoor landlines, owned and maintained by telephone companies, used for voice service.